 - Sign a prenuptial (or an early postnuptial) agreement.

 There are other available measures to prevent a partner’s divorce from disrupting your business that don’t require getting involving with his or her personal life.
 One option is to include a buy-sell contingency for divorce in your partnership, ownership, or shareholder agreement.

 How Buy-Sell Agreements Can Protect Your Business if Your Partner Gets Divorced

 Here is preventive measure #6: If your business has one or more partners, you need a buy-sell agreement.

 Something like a business prenup, buy-sell agreements define what happens to a business should any owner’s status change, such as when an owner leaves, retires, becomes inactive or disabled, files for bankruptcy, or gets a divorce.

-- Giving other partners the first right to buy any interest / share awarded to a partner’s former spouse at a low, pre-established price.
+- Giving other partners the first right to buy any interest / share awarded to a partner’s former spouse;

 - Limiting a former spouse’s ability to acquire ownership and requiring them to sell their interest back to the business; and